ngs-lang/ngs/readme.md

 Contributing
 ============

 Fork on GitHub, work on whatever you like, preferably from the top of [the todo](c/todo.txt), make a pull request.
-If the change is big, it's better to coordinate with Ilya before you start.
+If the change is big or involves modifying the syntax, it's better to coordinate with Ilya before you start.

 Features
 ========